A1 Certificate for short business trips in Europe

 – the actual social security contributions potentially being due in both home and host country

-Nonetheless, those countries might still have international social security agreements, also known as Totalization Agreements, with other countries not on that list.
+Nonetheless, various countries also have international social security agreements, also known as Totalization Agreements, outside of the European social security framework.

 In such circumstances – i.e. US expat employee moving from the USA to the UK – rather than an A1 Certificate, the posted worker will need to obtain a Certificate of Coverage (in our example, from the US Social Security Administration).